 Interning On A Modest Budget

 Because it's harder to find paid internships for college students, you may need to budget and search for summer internships as if you expect it to be an unpaid position.
-The Internship Predictor tool can help you make decisions about the type of internship you might enjoy best, and then you can factor in location, stipend, housing situation, and other parameters.
 Take all of this information into account, and then get excited about what you can potentially bring to and get from your summer internship program.

 If you're hoping to change geographic location for your internship rather than staying close to home, housing is the first financial piece to address.
 Some internship programs offer housing to students.
 Sometimes, programs described as paid summer internships for college students may include a stipend for housing and expenses rather than offering some sort of hourly wage.
 If housing isn't immediately available, then the internship program probably has already developed some financially accessible options.
 The company knows the finances of the situation, and will have a sensible solution so that a summer intern from out-of-town will be able to focus on doing the job rather than worrying about housing that is too expensive or not readily available.

 You can also alleviate some of the housing worry by being smart about choosing the location of your internship.
 Although New York, Chicago, Los Angeles, and San Francisco are the primary metropolitan areas for summer internships in the U.S., there are plenty of other attractive and affordable locations that offer great unpaid and paid internships for college students.
 You won't always have control over this, but if it works out, try finding an internship that's near where you already live or that's close to family or friends that you could stay with.
 Also, many universities offer inexpensive housing in dormitories when school is out and they aren't being used by students.
 What a great way to meet people!